nc543/life/linux/bash/bash.md

        the  history  list  without  actually  executing them, so that they are available for subsequent recall.

-       The shell allows control of the various characters used by the  history expansion mechanism (see the description of histchars above under Shell Variables).
+The shell allows control of the various characters used by the  history
+       expansion mechanism (see the description of histchars above under [Shell 變數](shell-variables.md) ).
 The shell uses the history comment character to mark  his‐ tory timestamps when writing the history file.

    Event Designators